amrin221b/Lab-Project/README.md

 ### Research Question

-Our research centered around the question: "How does the accuracy rate of Convolutional Neural Network models compare to Vision Transformer models in classifying objects from human-drawn sketches?"
+Our research centered around the question: "How does the accuracy rate of Convolutional Neural Network models compare to Vision Transformer models vary in classifying objects from human-drawn sketches?"

 ### Methodology